Nerve root disorders usually result from a herniated disk or osteoarthritis in the spine.

 Less commonly, a tumor or other mass (such as an abscess) puts pressure on a nerve root.

 Infections, such as tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more (TB), Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more (TB), Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
 These... read more , syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more , and shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more , and shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
 What causes the virus to reactive... read more , sometimes affect nerve roots.

 Pain may be worsened by movement, including moving the back, coughing, and sneezing.